 - Offer water or milk to the cat

 - Make sure the veterinarian finally see the cats, check the stomach and the lungs and any other part that need checking

 It can be prevented by closing doors, making sure cats are in another room, or not using bleach that often.
-One can find a good alternative to bleach.
-If bleaching is necessary, cats have to be moved to another place to prevent them from going crazy.
+One can find an excellent alternative to bleach.
+If bleaching is necessary, cats must be moved to another place to prevent them from going crazy.